 While in the case of Amapá, some homemade guns may be used for hunting, there is no doubt that the production of illegal firearms is primarily done with criminal customers in mind.
 A recent BBC report looked at the manufacturing of illegal submachine guns within Brazil and found that seizures of such weapons have grown in virtually every state in the country.

 This production was long mostly reported in the country’s largest cities.
-A study of over 14,000 weapons seized in São Paulo in 2011 and 2012 found that 48 percent of them were likely homemade.
+A study by Sou da Paz Institute of over 14,000 weapons seized in São Paulo in 2011 and 2012 found that 48 percent of them were likely homemade.
 Most of these were submachine guns, seemingly often based on the Brazilian Uru model.

 Historically, Brazil has been known for stringent gun regulations which have made it difficult for the average citizen to obtain a firearm.
 The production of illegal weapons thus profited from high demand and low supply.